GregUtas/robust-services-core/docs/RSC-Building-Using-CMake.md

 significantly eased RSC's migration to CMake by generating the initial _CMakeLists.txt_ files and a _GlobalSettingsInclude.cmake_ stub that could be populated with RSC's compile and link options.
-If you want to migrate to CMake but are new to it, you should definitely give this tool a try.
+If you want to migrate to CMake but are new to it, give this tool a try.